BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique jewellery.

 Cleaning antique jewellery

-Most jewellery can be cleaned with warm water, soap and a small soft brush.
+Most items of jewellery can be cleaned with warm water, soap and a soft brush.

-If you are cleaning items of jewellery in a sink, always remember to insert the plug for safety.
+If you are cleaning items of jewellery in a sink, always remember to insert the plug.
+This will prevent the risk of losing any loose stones.

-Some jewellery cleaning fluids can cause damage, so it is wise to seek advice from a professional.
+Some jewellery cleaning fluids can cause damage.
+It is wise to seek advice from a professional before use.

-Most BADA jewellery dealers will be happy to clean items of antique jewellery for their clients.
+Most BADA jewellery dealers will be happy to clean items for their clients.

 Checking condition

-If you wear valuable items of antique jewellery, you need to ensure that all the pieces, and their stones, are secure.
+Before wearing valuable items of antique jewellery make sure that all pieces and their stones are secure.

 Loose settings and worn clasps can result in the loss of precious stones, or worse still, the item itself.

-BADA recommend arranging an annual check with a professional jeweller to ensure that all items of valuable jewellery are in good condition.
+This will ensure that all your items of valuable jewellery are in good condition.

 Storage

-Try to store items of jewellery in individual boxes.
-This helps to avoid the risk of accidental damage.
+The safest way to store items of jewellery is in individual boxes.
+This helps to reduce the risk of accidental damage.

 For example, cut diamonds can scratch gold and silver through accidental contact.